Bradmoon/spring-boot-2021-07-28/README.md

 - java 11
 - access another rest service to get its data
 - uses swagger
-- also added spring docs
+- added spring docs in this version